Doel Nuclear Power Station: Turbo feed pump

 Every reactor has at least one steam driven feedwater pump which can supply the steam generators with water to cool down the reactor.
 These turbine driven pumps can cool down the plant even when no electrical power is available to power the motor driven feedwater pumps during a station blackout like the Fukushima Daiichi nuclear disaster.
 In a boiling water reactor, like those in Fukushima, the heat removal capacity of the pumps is limited as the steam that drives the turbines is radioactive and thus has to be stored.
 This is not the case with a PWR due to the use of steam generators.
 Steam can simply be removed via a chimney.
 Water supplies on site are sufficient to keep the plant safe for dozens of days.

+Cooling towers

+While Unit 1 and 2 have no cooling towers, Unit 3 has one 169.48 metres tall and Unit 4 has one 172.61 metres tall.
+The latter is the tallest cooling tower in Belgium.

 Nuclear waste

 Light and intermediate level waste, which represents 99% of the volume of waste, is treated on site in the WAB (Water and Waste Treatment Building).
 Category A waste with half lives of less than 30 years is transported to Belgoprocess in Dessel for surface disposal.

 High level waste was originally recycled to MOX fuel, and re-used in the Doel 3 reactor.
 In 1993, the Belgian federal government placed a moratorium on the reprocessing activities in order to research other options.
 Pending further decisions regarding the moratorium, spent fuel was stored on site in dry cask storage.
 Final disposal of the waste is being researched at the HADES underground laboratory 225m deep in the Boom Clay.
 Nuclear transmutation of the waste is also being researched with the MYRRHA project.

 In October 2013, NIRAS suspended Electrabel's licence to treat two types of waste, concentrate and resins, after foam was discovered on previously treated waste due to an alkali–silica reaction.
 Electrabel has started a licensing procedure to use the process used in Tihange to process future waste.
 This process can take up to two years and in the meantime the waste in question is stored on site.